daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-23-RNAseq-QC-for-Mcapitata-Larval-Thermal-Tolerance-Project.md

 See [this previous post with statistics of samples provided by Azenta](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Mcapitata-Larval-Thermal-Tolerance-Project-NCBI-upload/).

 - **Samples with lowest sequence counts**
 	- Samples R75, R99, R67, R83, R91, R107, R59 have <10M sequence counts.
 These are randomly distributed between treatments, so if they are removed it doesn't cause a problem.
 A standard approach is to have samples with >5M mapped reads for DEG analysis.
 If we have <5M reads after mapping they will likely be removed or we will need to see how or if results from these samples differ from others using PCA's, etc.
+	- I emailed Azenta on 20240226 to inquire about library prep QC, methods, and the option to resequence these low read depth libraries.

 	- **R75**: Bleached Cladocopium at 30°C; Batch 7; Qbit RNA 16.1; Nanodrop RNA 12.5
 	- **R99**: Nonbleached Mixed at 33°C; Batch 9; Qbit RNA 21.6; Nanodrop RNA 14.1